CodeReviewDAO/dxd_codereview/Reviews/532 - Verified Impact NFT Contract, first implementation for Ukraine/3 - First website operational/README.md

 ![img.png](assets/tests.png)

-The reviewer advises the OP to add tests in the future to increase the stability of the app.
+The reviewer advises the OP adding tests in the future to increase the stability of the app.

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | Pass Unit Tests - At least one negative path test | Pass Unit Tests - Additional path tests | Pass with Notes
+Unit Tests - At least one positive path test | PASS Unit Tests - At least one negative path test | PASS Unit Tests - Additional path tests | PASS with Notes

 # Documentation

 ### Code Documentation

-After the reviewer notify the OP, the OP added a doc folder with a documentation based on JSDoc.
+After the reviewer notified the OP, the OP added a doc folder with documentation based on JSDoc.
-It's sufficient enough for this review but it can be improve.
+It's sufficient enough for this review but it can be improved.

 Requirement | Finding
 ------------ | -------------
-Code Documented | Pass with Notes
+Code Documented | PASS with Notes

 ### Project Documentation

 As mentioned earlier, the documentation was improved during the review.

-The OP take in account the feedback and provide sufficient documentation to understand the app.
+The OP takes into account the feedback and provides sufficient documentation to understand the app.

 Requirement | Finding
 ------------ | -------------
-Usage Documented | Pass
+Usage Documented | PASS
-Example Documented | Pass
+Example Documented | PASS

 ## Overall Conclusion on Documentation